The Astronaut Odyssey: A Community NFT That Almost Was

 If I were to attempt a similar project again, I would:

-Build more contingency plans for technical and ecosystem risks
+• Build contingency plans for technical and ecosystem risks

 The Lesson